 This year’s conference theme is ‘What will you decide?’, providing attendees with a range of presentations to challenge thinking, explore changes in practice and showcase the latest in pre-hospital research.

-ACP International is an in-depth comprehensive paramedic conference that focuses on providing the education and research that paramedics need.
+ACP International Conference is an in-depth comprehensive paramedic conference that focuses on providing the education and research that paramedics need.

 Keynote speaker: Ant Williams, World Record Holding Freediver